Oakland City, Indiana

-Oakland City is the third-largest city in Gibson County, Indiana, United States, after Princeton and Fort Branch.
+Oakland City is the second-largest city, but third largest community in Gibson County, Indiana, United States, after Princeton and the town of Fort Branch.
 It is the site of Oakland City University.
 The population was 2,279 at the 2020 census.

 History

 Oakland City was laid out and platted in 1856.
 It was probably named for the presence of oak trees.
 The Oakland City post office was established in 1860.

 The William M. Cockrum House was listed on the National Register of Historic Places in 1978.